I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/netdispumdddi/nc-netdispumdddi-pfn-report-statistic.md

 <p>Does not return a value.</p>

 ## -remarks
 <p>When the operating system calls this function, it logs the data from the <i>pStatistics</i> parameter but takes no other action.</p>

 <p>For more info on how to use this function, see these topics:</p>

-<p>When the operating system calls this function, it logs the data from the <i>pStatistics</i> parameter but takes no other action.</p>

-<p>For more info on how to use this function, see these topics:</p>